-4. ASSIST by recommending or implementing a Treatment Step A person can enter at any step in the Care Pathway and move up or down based on severity of illness and response to prior interventions.
+4. ASSIST by recommending or implementing Intervention Steps 1-3.
+A person can enter at any step in the Care Pathway and move up or down based on severity of illness and response to prior interventions.
 Treatments can build upon interventions available in the lower steps.
 Regardless of the treatment step being applied, continuous monitoring is required.

-TREATMENT STEPPED-CARE APPROACH
+INTERVENTION STEPPED-CARE APPROACH